flutter/website/using-ide.md

 This offers many debugging tools; for details on these please see [Debugging Flutter Apps](https://flutter.io/debugging/).

-* 'Select widget': Select a widget on the device to inspect it in the [Flutter Inspector](/inspector/).
+* 'Toggle Select Widget Mode': Select a widget on the device to inspect it in the [Flutter Inspector](/inspector/).

-* 'Debug paint': Add visual debugging hints to the rendering displaying borders, padding, alignment, and spacers.
+* 'Toggle Debug Paint': Add visual debugging hints to the rendering displaying borders, padding, alignment, and spacers.

-* 'Platform toggle': Toggle between rendering for Android or iOS.
+* 'Toggle Platform Mode': Toggle between rendering for Android or iOS.

-* 'Performance overlay': Show performance graphs for the GPU & CPU threads.

-* 'Performance overlay': Show performance graphs for the GPU & CPU threads.
+* 'Toggle Performance Overlay': Show performance graphs for the GPU & CPU threads.

-* 'Timeline view': Analyze activity of the application as it runs.
+* 'Open Timeline View': Analyze activity of the application as it runs.

-* 'Open observatory': A profiler for Dart applications.
+* 'Open Observatory': A profiler for Dart applications.

+Also available in the additional actions menu:

+* 'Show Paint Baselines': Causes each RenderBox to paint a line at each of its baselines.

-* 'Repaint rainbow': Show rotating colors on layers when repainting.
+* 'Enable Repaint Rainbow': Show rotating colors on layers when repainting.

-* 'Slow animations': Slow down animations to enable visual inspection.
+* 'Enable Slow Animations': Slow down animations to enable visual inspection.

-* 'Hide slow mode banner': Hide the 'slow mode' banner even when running a debug build.
+* 'Hide Slow Mode Banner': Hide the 'slow mode' banner even when running a debug build.